Less ethylene oxide is a win for South Memphians

 ‘People power works’

-The closure comes after months of advocacy from community members and local organizations, like Memphis Community Against Pollution and the Mallory Heights Community Development Corporation, who have pushed for the Sterilization Services of Tennessee facility to either reduce the amount of ethylene oxide it releases or move out of the neighborhood.
+The closure comes after months of advocacy from community members and local organizations, like Memphis Community Against Pollution (MCAP) and the Mallory Heights Community Development Corporation, who have pushed for the Sterilization Services of Tennessee facility to either reduce the amount of ethylene oxide it releases or move out of the neighborhood.

 “This long-overdue closure is the result of ‘People Power.’
 When we band together, speak truth to power, and fight back against industrial polluters in our communities, justice is realized,” KeShaun Pearson, President of Memphis Community Against Pollution said.
 “People power works!”